axcheron/cisco_pwdecrypt/README.md

 cisco_pwdecrypt
 ===============

-Originally developed to decrypt the "enc_GroupPwd" variable in PCF files.
-This tool has evolved to decrypt Cisco type 7 and Cisco type 5 passwords (using dictionary attacks).
+Originally developed to decrypt the *"enc_GroupPwd"* variable in PCF files.
+This tool has evolved and can also decode Cisco *type 7* and bruteforce Cisco *type 5* passwords (using dictionary attacks).

 ## Description